jupyterhub/jupyterhub/docs/getting-started.md

 ## Configuring Authentication

 The default Authenticator uses [PAM][] to authenticate system users with their username and password.
-The default behavior of this Authenticator is to allow any users with a password on the system to login.
+The default behavior of this Authenticator is to allow any user with an account and password on the system to login.
 You can restrict which users are allowed to login with `Authenticator.whitelist`:

 ```python
 c.Authenticator.whitelist = {'mal', 'zoe', 'inara', 'kaylee'}